The university gives back to society by spreading

 its knowledge through industry-government-academia collaboration and exchanges.

-Collaboration with educational and governmental organizations
+Collaboration with educational institutions

 KSU promotes activities for the local community from disaster preparedness to lifelong learning and exchange events.